Trust centre

 chain intact ✓tamper-evident

-• Sovereign EU: owned and hosted in the EU
+• Sovereign EU

-• Direct US or China: available, opt-in, never hidden
+• Direct US or China

-• Your own endpoints, or your own iron
+• Your endpoints, your iron

 residency.map · egress: your policyenforced